• Skip to primary navigation

 The reason some of my recipes use only egg whites is macronutrients (protein, fat and carbohydrates)!
 When you’re watching your weight or tracking macros, this is important.

 Fat and carbohydrates are easy to overeat.
-In my weight loss coaching programs, I teach more about this and how to get fat from a variety of sources (butter, nuts, seeds) versus one (eggs).
+In my weight loss coaching program for midlife women, I teach more about this and how to get fat from a variety of sources (butter, nuts, seeds) versus one (eggs).

 Make sense?